2007 Batangas local elections

-Local elections was held in the province of Batangas on May 14, 2007, as part of the 2007 general election.
+Local elections was held in the province of Batangas on May 14, 2007, as part of the 2007 Philippine general election.
 Voters will select candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the four districts of Batangas.
 The list below are the candidates as of May 2007.

 Gubernatorial election

 For Governor

 Incumbent Armando Sanchez is running for reelection.
 His main opponent is actress and Lipa mayor Vilma Santos-Recto.